 - Nutrition education

 - Counseling on all aspects of nutrition support during cancer treatment

 - Nutritional management of side effects, meal planning, food intake analysis, enteral and intravenous nutrition support

 - Counseling on medical use of herbs and supplements where appropriate and medically supervised

 Nutrition Supplement Program

 Some cancer patients may need to use liquid supplements for additional nutrition.
-The CTRC Patient & Family Service Department has grant-funded support to provide nutritional intervention to low-income, malnourished patients to improve clinical outcomes and quality of life.
-Patients are screened by the CTRC dietitian for medical and financial need.
+The Patient & Family Service Department at UT Health's cancer center has grant-funded support to provide nutritional intervention to low-income, malnourished patients to improve clinical outcomes and quality of life.
+Patients are screened by a dietitian for medical and financial need.

-We maintain an on-site food pantry for low-income patients with the support of the San Antonio Food Bank and the CTRC Council.
+We maintain an on-site food pantry for low-income patients with the support of the San Antonio Food Bank and Cancer Therapy & Research Center Council.
 Patients are screened by the dietitian.
 Patients must earn no more than 185% above Federal Poverty Guidelines to qualify for assistance.
 Once determined eligible, patients are supplied with nutritious cancer-fighting food that is high in protein.
 The Food Bank also supplies a limited amount of liquid nutritional supplement for those unable to swallow solid food.